Table of Contents Show

 Net Worth: $105.2 billion

 First Investment: He purchased three Cities Services Preferred shares at $38 and later sold them at $40

 Best Investment: In the early 1960s, he took control of Berkshire Hathaway and then in 1965 converted it from a textile company to an investment firm.

-Warren Buffett, the CEO and largest shareholder of Berkshire Hathaway, even at the age of 90, is often regarded as one of the best growth investors of all time.
+Warren Buffett, the CEO and largest shareholder of Berkshire Hathaway, even at the age of 90, is often regarded as one of the best growth investors.
 Born in Omaha, Nebraska, he still lives in the house that he purchased back in 1957.

 He achieved a record annual growth of 23% for 54 consecutive years through his investment strategy.
-There’s a reason he’s regarded as one of the best growth investors of all time.
+There’s a reason he’s regarded as one of the best growth investors.